Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh roundhouse kicked all the American out of Johnny Depp.
+Jayesh' fart can destroy every living entity in the whole world.
+He holds his fart to save the world.
+Thank you Chuck!

-Updated on: [21/11/2025]
+Updated on: [22/11/2025]
 <!-- #jokeEnd -->